Jaleigh Q. Pier and Jansen A. Smith, Paleontological Research Institution, Ithaca, New York.

 An initial version of this chapter was first publicly shared on December 20, 2019; the complete chapter was first shared on July 24, 2020.

 This chapter was last updated on July 24, 2020.

 J.Q.
 Pier and J.A.
 Smith.
 2019.
 Echinodermata.
 In: The Digital Encyclopedia of Ancient Life. https://digitalatlasofancientlife.org/learn/echinodermata

 Virtual Teaching Collection of 3D photogrammetry models of Echinodermata fossils available here!

 Above image: Recent preserved Echinodermata specimens.
 Image by Jonathan R. Hendricks of modern echinoderm specimens displayed at the Academy of Natural Science of Drexel University, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

 - Living classes: Crinoidea, Asteroidea, Ophiuroidea, Echinoidea, Holothuroidea

-- Ecology: exclusively marine, herbivore, carnivore, detritivore, filter feeder
+- Ecology: exclusively marine (stenohaline), herbivore, carnivore, detritivore, filter feeder

-- Key features of group: 5-part pentaradial symmetry, endoskeleton of CaCO3 ossicles or plates, water vascular system, tube feet
+- Key features of group: 5-part symmetry, stereom, endoskeleton of CaCO3 ossicles or plates, water vascular system with tube feet

 - Fossil Record: Cambrian to Recent